Academic Catalog

 Old Dominion University is a center of learning committed to the principle of free inquiry.
 The University seeks to participate in the acquisition, discovery, synthesis, application, and creation of new knowledge and art forms through research, scholarly endeavor and creative undertakings by faculty and students.
 In selected areas of research, scholarship and creativity, the University strives for international recognition.

-6. Distance Learning
+6. Digital Learning

 As a national leader in the field of technology-delivered distance learning, Old Dominion University is committed to providing academic programs to a diverse national and international population.
 The University seeks partnerships and alliances that will facilitate delivering those programs to place-bound students.